Kwakzz/segmentation/README.md

 In this simulation, we create processes consisting of three segments: code, stack, and heap.
 We manage physical memory allocation for these segments and implement functionalities like compacting memory, swapping using FIFO (First In, First Out) algorithm, and simulating memory access.

+Here's a [link](https://youtu.be/27bfPtfzAaw) to a demo of our project.

 ## Getting Started

 To run the simulation, simply compile the C program provided (`segmentation_simulation.c`) and execute the generated executable.